 ProjectsThe Authority of the Brahmins

-Part II: Patronage of Brahmins and the Influence of Brahmanical Norms.
-A study of the “outer dynamics” of Brahmanism: the institutional mechanisms by which Brahmins succeeded in translating its religious authority into a vehicle for social, legal, and cultural influence between the 2nd c. and the 12th c. ce, based on normative texts, inscriptions, and other documents.
+A study of the institutional and political mechanisms by which a Brahmin priestly elite succeeded in translating its religious authority into a vehicle for social, legal, and cultural influence between the 1st c. and the 12th c.
+CE.

 Atharvaśiras: Historical Study, Critical Edition, and Translation.